battila7/brocan/docs/schemas/build-request-format.md

 | `commit.uri`      | Link to the most recently pushed commit in the repository provider. |
 | `repository.name` | The name of the updated repository.                                 |
 | `repository.uri`  | Link to the updated repository in the repository provider.          |

-### Detailed Notes

-Here you can find additional information on specific fields.

-  * `requestHash`
-    * A hash created from the contents of the original request.
-It's a good idea to persist the original request for debugging purposes.
-However as it can be huge, it makes no sense to include it in the BBRF.
-Therefore only a hash is included which can be used to query for the original request when necessary.